How Beneficial is SOC in 2023 (SOC Benefits)

 Here is the 7 benefits of Security Operational Center:

 SOC forces are one of the few available 24/7 to protect and defend the organization’s business environment from cyber attacks.
-Like a soldier on guard, they are always looking for things that could cause harm by constantly analyzing logs to detect anomalies.
+Like a soldier on guard, they are always looking for things that could cause harm by constantly analyzing logs to detect anomalies using continuous monitoring.

 Since SOCs are always on the lookout for threats, the time taken by them to detect a threat and deploy remediation methods is significantly less.
 In instances where they detect a vulnerability in real-time, they assess the vulnerability’s nature to eliminate false positives, determine the level of risk it poses and assign severity.